ioBroker/ioBroker.js-controller/README.md

 The states `system.adapter.xy.logLevel` and `system.host.hostname.logLevel` are updated on instance/controller start with the configured log level and can afterwards be used to change the loglevel during runtime.
 These changes are __not__ persisted, so the next restarts resets the loglevel to the configured one.

-This possibility allows to debug adapters better also during runtime.
+This possibility allows to debug adapters better and during runtime.

 #### File based logging
 **Feature status:** stable